Make Hybrid Work Easier for Project Teams with Microsoft 365

 - Opt for asynchronous (non-real-time) communication as much as possible.
 This allows everyone to work on problems in their own time.

 - Ask managers to give feedback more regularly, for example, monthly one-to-one sessions with their teams.

 - Encourage teams to take regular breaks and avoid back-to-back virtual meetings.

 Hybrid work relies on the right digital tools and processes.
-In the next section, we’ll take a closer look at how to use Microsoft 365 apps to collaborate, report, and manage documents.
+In the next section, we’ll take a closer look at how to use BrightWork 365 and Microsoft 365 apps to collaborate, report, and manage documents.

 In addition to facilitating the hybrid workplace, Microsoft 365 apps are secure and compliant.
 This article outlines how key features such as Microsoft Defender, Azure Active Directory, and Sensitivity Labels protect hybrid workers.

 Managing projects with BrightWork 365 and Microsoft 365

 1. Collaborate with Microsoft Teams and BrightWork 365